revathi1234/Tableau-Dashboard-AP-Leader-Priority-Dashboard-Support---Empowering-Decision-Making/README.md

 ## Methodology:
 Utilizing advanced SQL queries and data integration from Google BigQuery and external sources, a dynamic and interactive Tableau dashboard was built.
 This facilitated the analysis of success metrics (top recovery cashiers and articles by store) and theft input portal statistics (theft and fraud activity by day and hour).

+The project methodology encompassed several pivotal stages:

+Data Aggregation and Processing: Gathering diverse datasets from multiple sources across the organization, ensuring data accuracy, and preparing it for integration within the Tableau dashboard.

+Dashboard Interface Design: Utilizing Tableau's functionalities to design an engaging and user-friendly dashboard interface.
+This involved selecting appropriate visualization techniques, creating interactive elements, and ensuring the dashboard's responsiveness.

+Integration of Key Metrics: Incorporating crucial KPIs and performance metrics identified by leadership into the dashboard to offer a holistic view of the AP region's performance and priorities.

+Testing and Refinement: Iterative testing and feedback collection from stakeholders to refine the dashboard's usability and relevance, ensuring alignment with leadership requirements.

 ## Key Components:

 ### Success Metrics Analysis: